 The face of a Kiko is straight with large twisted-horns and non-pendulous ears.
 The body is muscular and tight-packed.

-The Angora goats are primarily raised for fibre but undoubtedly produce good quality meat and milk.
-Most meat markets do not consider angora goats to be suitable for meat production because of the skinning that is necessary to get meat from these goats.
+The Angora goats are primarily raised for fibre, but they undoubtedly produce good quality meat and milk.
+Most meat markets do not consider Angora goats to be suitable for meat production because of the skinning that is necessary to get meat from these goats.
 The skin comprises 10-15 per cent of the carcass weight and prices paid for goat meat is the weight per kilogram, which means a substantial loss for the producer.

 In areas where these goats are relatively inexpensive, they are a good choice for meat.